couchbaselabs/cbas-perf-support/tpcds-couchbase-loader/README.md

 `hostname`: The host name of the Couchbase server to connect to, default value is `localhost`.

+`port`: The port number of the Couchbase server to connect to, if not provided, SDK uses the default value.

 `username`: The username of the Couchbase server to connect to, default value is `Administrator`.

 `password`: The password of the Couchbase server to connect to, default value is `couchbase`.